Communist Party of Vietnam: Rise to power (1925–1945)

 The French colonial apparatus in Vietnam was disrupted during World War II.
 The fall of France to Nazi Germany in June 1940 and the subsequent collaboration of Vichy France with the Axis powers of Germany and Japan served to delegitimize French claims of sovereignty.
 The European war made colonial governance from France impossible and Indochina was occupied by Japanese forces.
 As a result, the communists also sought the opportunity to establish a grassroots organization throughout most of the country.

 At the beginning of the war, the ICP instructed its members to go into hiding in the countryside.
 Despite this, more than 2,000 party members, including many of its leaders, were rounded up and arrested.
 Party activists were particularly hard hit in the southern region of Cochinchina, where the previously strong organization was wiped out by arrests and killings.
 After an uprising in Cochinchina in 1940, most of the Central Committee, including Nguyễn Văn Cừ (general secretary) and Hà Huy Tập, were arrested and killed, and Lê Hồng Phong was deported to Côn Đảo and later died.
 A new party leadership, which included Trường Chinh, Phạm Văn Đồng, and Võ Nguyên Giáp emerged.
-Together with Hồ Chí Minh, these individuals would provide a unified leadership over the next four decades.
+Together with Ho Chi Minh, these individuals would provide a unified leadership over the next four decades.

-Hồ Chí Minh returned to Vietnam in February 1941 and established a military-political front known as the League for the Independence of Vietnam (Việt Nam Độc Lập Đồng Minh Hội), commonly known as the Viet Minh (Việt Minh).
+Ho Chi Minh returned to Vietnam in February 1941 and established a military-political front known as the League for the Independence of Vietnam (Việt Nam Độc Lập Đồng Minh Hội), commonly known as the Viet Minh (Việt Minh).
 The Viet Minh was a broad organization that included many political parties, military groups, religious organizations and other factions who sought independence for Vietnam.
 The Viet Minh was heavily influenced by the leadership of the ICP.
 It was the most uncompromising fighting force against the Japanese occupation and gained popular recognition and legitimacy in an environment that would become a political vacuum.
 Despite its position as the core of the Viet Minh, the ICP remained very small throughout the war, with an estimated membership of between 2,000 and 3,000 in 1944.
+In May 1945, the Viet Minh started to operate in the Tonkin provinces bordering China no longer under the banner of the Viet Cach, a pro-Chinese nationalist organization in exile founded in 1942 of which they were then a member.